 We know that our breathing changes according to our physical, mental, and emotional condition and vice versa.
 With breath and physiology sharing a two-way connection, an obvious question is what is the extent of that connection?
 Despite stories of some yogis fasting for long periods, sustained only by prana, and that good pranic flow can extend life, I can’t find the supporting evidence, but that’s not to dismiss other claimed effects.

 Awareness of Pranayama usually begins by synchronising inhalations and exhalations with moving between and through asanas, such as sun salutations (surya namaskar).
 Particular breathing techniques, like those listed below, naturally follow as asanas extend and deepen.
-Practising Pranayama on its own, typically begins from a comfortable prone position (shavasana), before moving to a seated, more dynamic and meditative posture (padmasana/ardha padmasana, lotus/half lotus).
-With the body conditioned to be still by the asanas and the mind similarly quietened through breathing, the pranic energy can be liberated to flow through the chakras.
+Practising Pranayama on its own, typically begins with a comfortable prone position such as easy pose or shavasana, before moving to a seated, more dynamic and meditative posture (sukhasana, padmasana/ardha padmasana, lotus/half lotus).
+With the body conditioned to be still by the asanas and the mind similarly quietened through breathing, it is believed that the the pranic energy can be liberated to flow sequentially through the chakras from the base of the spine to the top of the head.
+I can’t say that after eighteen months of practising pranayama that I can feel such a thing going on – the opening or piercing of each of the seven chakras to liberate the divine feminine energy (Shakti) within etc. But I can say is that just as the asanas have conditioned my body to move and breathe with great focus and little thought, so pranayama and meditation have toned my mind so that now after just a few breaths I can quickly feel to be in a trance like state.
+It’s really relaxing and a little bit strange.

 The five main types of yogic breathing –